 Without the Use of Medication

 Minor shoulder problems affect people of all ages.
-Shoulder pain can develop from everyday wear and tear, overuse, or from minor sports injuries.
+Shoulder problems can develop from everyday wear and tear, overuse, or from minor sports injuries.

-Nagging shoulder pain can also be a result from surgical reconstruction or joint replacement procedures.
-As I discussed in an earlier blog post, 5 Ways to Reduce Knee Pain, the go to treatment following a joint injury is “RICE” – Rest, Ice, Compression, and Elevation.
+Nagging shoulder aches can also be a result from surgical reconstruction or joint replacement procedures.
+As I discussed in an earlier blog post, 5 Ways to Reduce Knee Problems, the go to treatment following a joint injury is “RICE” – Rest, Ice, Compression, and Elevation.

 In today’s blog post we explore 5 tips to reduce shoulder pain without medication or surgery.

-Heat or ice begin this process by decreasing your pain enough to where you can tolerate stretching or exercise.
-So I say use the one that gives you the most pain relief.
+Heat or ice begin this process by decreasing your symptoms enough to where you can tolerate stretching or exercise.
+So I say use the one that gives you the most relief.
 Many patients find massaging their shoulder with biofreeze, a non-pharmaceutical analgesic, to be very helpful.
-As a general rule however, heat is good for shoulder pain caused by chronic conditions such as arthritis or fibromyalgia while ice is better for pain caused by acute conditions like sports injuries.
+As a general rule however, heat is good for shoulder issues caused by chronic conditions such as arthritis or fibromyalgia while ice is better for acute conditions like sports injuries.

 2. Wall Walks: Stand facing the wall.
 Keeping your shoulder relaxed, walk your fingers up to the highest point you can reach on the wall.
 Pause there for 5 seconds and walk your fingers back down.
 Repeat this 5-10 times in a session.
 Do 1 or 2 sessions a day.
 Put a piece of masking tape or a sticker at the highest point you can reach on the wall, try to get a little bit higher each day.